FairwindsOps/rok8s-scripts/README.md

 # List of files ending in '.service.yml' in the kube directory
 SERVICES=('example-app')

-# List of files ending in '.ingress.yml' in the kube directory (Not supported yet)
+# List of files ending in '.ingress.yml' in the kube directory
 INGRESSES=()

 # List of files ending in '.deployment.yml' in the kube directory